World in Flames: Impulse type

 At the start of each Major Power move, the controlling player must choose an impulse type.
 This represents that Major Power's current allocation of resources and planning.
 The possible choices are: Land impulse, Naval impulse, Air impulse, Combined impulse, and Pass impulse.
 Choosing a Land impulse will allow the player to move any number of land units, some air units and no naval units.
 Correspondingly, a Naval impulse will allow the movement of any number of naval units, some air units and no land units.
 The Air impulse allows the movement of any number of air units, but no other moves.
 A Combined impulse allows a limited number of land, air and naval movements, and restricts the number of land attacks that can be performed.
-The exact number of movements allowed depends on the Major Power and reflects its overall size and organization.
-Larger and more powerful Major Powers like the U.S. have more moves available in each category than, for instance, Italy.
+The exact number of movements allowed depends on the Major Power and reflects its overall size and organisation.
+Larger and more powerful Major Powers like the US have more moves available in each category then, for instance, Italy.
 The Pass impulse allows no moves or attacks.
 If two or more Major Powers choose this option, the chance for ending the turn increases.